nesciosium/CY_BSE_Portfolio/index.md

      width="800"
      height="500" />

-Figure: Flowchart of Smart Cashier
+Figure 3: Flowchart of Smart Cashier

 <img src="orange.png"
      width="500"
      height="500" />

-Figure: Bounding Boxes show that there is an Orange there
+Figure 4: Bounding Boxes show that there is an Orange there

 Python Code:
 With the code that I have, I am able to run my Edge Impulse machine learning model all within Python.
 This allows me to output any desired outcomes, which in this case would be the number of items identified and the price that I have given the objects.
 The Python code also allows me to display the live stream from my USB Camera including the bounding boxes that show the locations of the objects.